Safety Yellow Badges

 Jan, 2010 |

-Mizuho was presented the letter of appreciation by Japan Traffic Safety Association on January 19, 2010, for the long time contribution to the enlightenment of traffic safety and the prevention of traffic accidents for new first–graders through "Delivering Yellow Badges project".
+Through the Yellow Badges Project, Mizuho and other collaborating companies were presented with a letter of appreciation by the Japan Traffic Safety Association for our long-running contribution to the promotion of traffic safety and prevention of traffic accidents among new first graders.

 |